Skip to main content

 • Talking to a friend or staff member

 • Remember to stay positive!
-The more encouraging you can be with your child before camp, the more ready they will be.
+The more encouraging you can be with your participant before camp, the more ready they will be.

 • Many parents have highly recommended the book Homesick and Happy by Michael Thompson, PhD.